Dr J Michael Waller is the founder and director of Georgetown Research.

 For 13 years he developed and taught a unique curriculum on strategic communication, including foreign propaganda, public diplomacy, political warfare, and psychological strategy.
 From there, he applied Big Data analytics and other advanced technologies to his applied research for confidential clients.

 He has been a lecturer and instructor at the Naval Postgraduate School in Monterey, California; the John F Kennedy Special Warfare Center and School at Fort Bragg, North Carolina; Air University at Maxwell AFB, Alabama; the FBI Academy in Quantico, Virginia; and National Intelligence University in Bethesda, Maryland.

 Dr Waller is a founding editor of two peer-reviewed scholarly journals: Defence Strategic Communications, published by NATO’s Strategic Communications Centre of Excellence in Riga, Latvia; and Demokratizatsiya: The Journal of Post-Soviet Democratization, published in association with the George Washington University.

 He earned his PhD in International Security Affairs from Boston University in 1993, receiving the University Professors Prize for best dissertation.
 Boston University presented him with the University Professors Distinguished Alumni Award in 2007.

 Dr Waller earned his Master’s degree in International Relations and Communication from Boston University in 1989 as the John M Olin Fellow at the Center for Defense Journalism.
 He is a Phi Beta Kappa graduate of the George Washington University, graduating first in his class at the School of Public and International Affairs in February, 1985.

-A 14th-generation American, Dr Waller is a member of the National Association of Scholars, the General Society of Colonial Wars, and Sons of the American Revolution.
+A 14th-generation American, Dr Waller is a member of the National Association of Scholars, and Sons of the American Revolution.